chungchung234/cover_letter/README.md

 browser to add it to your home screen and access the page offline.

 ## Responsive Layout
-The layout now adapts from mobile to desktop sizes.
+The layout adapts from mobile to desktop sizes.
 On small screens the navigation menu collapses behind a hamburger button, while larger screens show the full menu.

 ## Enhanced Readability
 Content sections are wrapped with Tailwind's `prose` classes for better typography.
 A floating **scroll to top** button fades in after scrolling down, letting you quickly return to the beginning of the page.